tobek/laminae/notes.md

         - 170. Closing a door very gently, you pull with one hand, push with the other.
 - used
     + "Nothing is created / Nothing is destroyed / Everything transforms" - milan trash can maybe but also Antoine Lavoisier
+    + 217. All the falling rain is caught.

 Semja